csimpkins/python-course/slides/data-structures.md

 Any sequence of two-element sequences can be converted to a `dict`

-- A list of two-element lists
+A list of two-element lists:

 ```Python
 >>> dict([[1, 1], [2, 4], [3, 9], [4, 16]])
 {1: 1, 2: 4, 3: 9, 4: 16}
 ```

-- A list of two-element tuples
+A list of two-element tuples:

 ```Python